4kk11/RhinoMCPServer/README.md

 ## Overview

-This plugin exposes Rhino's functionality to MCP clients using the [Model Context Protocol](https://github.com/modelcontextprotocol/csharp-sdk).
+This plugin exposes Rhino's functionality to MCP clients using the official [Model Context Protocol C# SDK](https://github.com/modelcontextprotocol/csharp-sdk).
 Instead of WebSocket communication, it adopts Server-Sent Events (SSE) to achieve more efficient and lightweight bidirectional communication.

 ## Usage Example
 ### Drawing from Sketch & Attribute Information Assignment